fmatthew5876/stdcxx-literal/proposal/draft.md

 language level enhancements to make building high performance loggers safer and easier is an important goal.

 Logging fixed width types such as integers and floating point numbers is pretty straightforward.
-One can simply copy them off the hot path and let a background logger serialize them.
+One can simply copy them off the hot path to a buffer and let a background logger serialize them.
 The difficulty comes in when one has to deal with variable width strings.
 Some would argue that all logging should be structured and never use strings.
-These approaches have their trade offs and don't always solve every problem.
+These approaches have their own trade offs and aren't universally applicable.
+We will not discuss structured logging approaches any more in this paper.

 While we could go onto the various approaches of dealing with string data, there is one class of strings where we have a very easy way to both get variable width string data and maximum efficiency.
 Those would be native string literals like `"Hello World"`.

-String literals are compile time constants and their lifetime matches the lifetime of the entire application.
+String literals are compile time constants with infinite lifetime.
 Because they are `constexpr` there are no initialization or shutdown race conditions with other singleton objects.
-Because of the lifetime guarantee, we never need to copy them and can pass them by reference using pointers.
+Because of the lifetime guarantee, we never need to copy them and we can pass them by reference using pointers.
 This of course falls out naturally from the decay behavior inherited from C.

-Going back to our logging example, this means that for string literal types the most efficent and convenient way to ship them to a logging thread is to just store a pointer.
+Going back to our logging example, this means that for string literal types the most efficent and convenient way to ship them to a logging thread is to decay and store a pointer.
 This is clearly more efficient than copying the bytes directly for strings of length greater than `sizeof(const char*)`, which is the majority in many applications.
 It also uses less memory, even in many cases where the length of the string is smaller than word size, as the structures we would end up storing this data will likely have to align themselves out to